lee-zhg/db2-nodejs-helloworld/README.md

 ## Decomposition Instructions

-The primary purpose of this demo is to provide a sample implementation of an app running on Node.js runtime demonstrating how to connect Node.js applications to Db2 Warehouse on Cloud service on Bluemix.
+The primary purpose of this demo is to provide a sample implementation of an app running on Node.js runtime demonstrating how to connect Node.js applications to Db2 on Cloud service on IBM Cloud.
 The relevant code for this integration is located within the `app.js` file.

 The following components are required to connect Db2 from a Node.js application.
 The are all described in further detail in this topic.